coder/code-server/docs/CONTRIBUTING.md

 In your Pull Requests (PR), link to the issue that the PR solves.

-Please ensure that the base of your PR is the **master** branch.
-(Note: The default GitHub branch is the latest release branch, though you should point all of your changes to be merged into master).
+Please ensure that the base of your PR is the **main** branch.

+### Commits

+We prefer a clean commit history.
+Please clean up your commits before marking your PR ready for review.

 ## Requirements